arthuro555/gd-multi/README.md

 yarn #or npm install
 node .
 ```
-After the game finishes loading, you willb get an REPL.
-This REPL has runtimeScene and runtimeGame exposed as global.
+After the game finishes loading, you will get an REPL.
+This REPL has runtimeScene and runtimeGame exposed as globals.

 ### API in the REPL:
-The REPL has some APIs exposed.
+The REPL has some Apps exposed.
 Right now the only one is `renderFrameToAscii`.
 It renders the last drawn frame of the game as ascii.
 It accepts as argument a filename that you can use to save the ascii to a text file.
 It always returns the full string.